-If you are considering a new farm building, or a conversion for residential use, this information on agricultural permitted development may be of particular interest.
+If you are considering a new farm building, or a conversion for residential use, this information on the rules of agricultural buildings permitted development may be of particular interest.

 New agricultural buildings

-One major impact of this changed regulation is the size of restriction of new agricultural buildings.
+One major impact of this changed regulation is the size of the restriction of new agricultural buildings.
 This has been significantly increased, from 465sqm to 1000sqm, allowing for greater expansions within the farming community.
 The NFU has been lobbying for some time to boost farm productivity, so this is excellent news for the industry.

 The other positive outcome from changes to this legislation is that any farm building falling within this 1000sqm size can be applied for under permitted development planning.
 What this means is that a shorter notification period of 28 days is required to the planning authorities.
 As opposed to the normal full 12-week planning procedure.
 So not only is it easier for farmers to expand, new agricultural buildings can be achieved in a much shorter time frame.